OpenTreeOfLife/hackathon/Call-for-Participation.md

-To facilitate the development of tools that use its resources, OpenTree, together with the [Arbor] (phylogenetic workflow) project and NESCent’s [HIP (Hackathons, Interoperability, Phylogenies) working group](HIP) is holding a 1-week hackathon (Sept 15 to 19, U. Michigan, Ann Arbor).
+To facilitate the development of tools that use its resources, OpenTree, together with the [Arbor] project (phylogenetic workflows) and NESCent’s [HIP (Hackathons, Interoperability, Phylogenies) working group][HIP] is holding a 1-week hackathon (Sept 15 to 19, U. Michigan, Ann Arbor).
 We invite interested programmers and non-programmers to engage in pre-hackathon planning, and apply for participation in the hackathon.